Code-Institute-Submissions/beatles/README.md

 -   Responsive on all device sizes

--   Interactive elements
 -   Social media links

 -   Wikipedia links on the Discography page

 -   Youtube videos on the Media page

 -   Form submission to see The Beatles live.